 When fault occurs, opening of the electromagnetic contactor (MC) on the inverter power supply side results in power loss in the control circuit, disabling the fault output signal retention.
 Terminals R1/L11 and S1/L21 are provided to hold a fault signal.
-In this case, connect the power supply terminals R1/L11 and S1/L21 of the control circuit to the input side of the MC.
-Do not connect the power cable to incorrect terminals.
-Doing so may damage the inverter.
+In this case, connect the power supply terminals R1/L11 and S1/L21 of the control circuit to the primary side of the MC.